SMPTE/ris-osvp-metadata-camdkit/index.md

               "type": "integer",
               "minimum": 0,
               "maximum": 4294967295
-            },
-            "attoseconds": {
-              "type": "integer",
-              "minimum": 0,
-              "maximum": 4294967295
             }
           },
           "required": [
             "seconds",
             "nanoseconds"
           ],
           "description": "PTP timestamp of the data capture instant.
 Note this may differ   from the packet's transmission PTP timestamp.
-The timestamp   comprises a 48-bit unsigned integer (seconds), a 32-bit unsigned   integer (nanoseconds), and an optional 32-bit unsigned integer   (attoseconds) ", "units": "second"
+The timestamp   comprises a 48-bit unsigned integer (seconds), a 32-bit unsigned   integer (nanoseconds) ", "units": "second"
         },
         "sequenceNumber": {